Emertechs-Labs/e-chain/frontend/README.md

 - Ensure config exists in Vercel dashboard
 - Check for typos in configuration keys

-**Performance Issues:**
+**Blockchain Connection Issues:**
-- Use connection pooling for database queries
+- Verify contract addresses are correct
-- Implement caching for frequently accessed data
+- Check network connectivity to Base Sepolia
-- Optimize image sizes before upload
+- Ensure wallet is connected to correct network

 ### 🎯 **Next Steps**